RMBaez/Benign/README.md

 <h2>Program walk-through</h2>

 <b>Answer the question below <br/>
-Which user from the HR department executed a system process (LOLBIN) to download a payload from a file-sharing host.
+4. Which user from the HR department executed a system process (LOLBIN) to download a payload from a file-sharing host.</b>

 <p align="center">
     I decided to filter for only the HR employees.
 Because there were so many commands, I decided to add the filter ' | stats count by CommandLine ' to make it easier to analyze.
 I looked at all the results that were executables and the only one that stood out to me was the first result that appeared.